joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 #### Specifying files for backup

-In order to save backup space and reduce network bandwidth use, Apple’s guidelines for iOS and Mac applications specify that only files that contain user-entered data or data that otherwise can’t be regenerated or re-downloaded should be designated for backup.
+In order to save backup space and reduce network bandwidth use, Apple's guidelines for iOS and Mac applications specify that only files that contain user-entered data or data that otherwise can't be regenerated or re-downloaded should be designated for backup.

 By default all files in the application library folders are backed up.
 On Mac OS